-My name is Nichole Murray, a junior at Montana State University majoring in Mechanical Engineering and minoring in Aerospace engineering.
-I grew up moving around the world with my family from Montana, living with the polar bears in the Arctic region of Alaska, exploring the European continent to watching monkeys swing from trees in Central America.
-I was a member of a student spectrograph team called Redshift.
-We won the Civility Award and Best Design Build Award at the National Student Solar Spectrograph Competition held at Montana State University in May 2013.
-I have been involved with many activities, for instance, leading a team of female engineers, from Embry-Riddle Aeronautical University, to the ESRA rocket competition in June 2012, where we placed second in the competition.
-When I am not at work or school, I love to run, play soccer, basketball, hike, camp and spend time with family and friends.
+My name is Nichole Murray, a senior at MSU majoring in Mechanical Engineering and minoring in Aerospace engineering.
+I grew up moving around the world with my family starting from Montana, living with the polar bears in the Arctic region of Alaska, exploring the European continent to watching monkeys swing from trees in Central America.

 I grew up in Miles City, Montana.
 I found my love of electronics in the Navy, where I was a calibration technician for 5 1/2 years.
 I decided to further my understanding of electronics and measurement science, and so I started studying Electrical Engineering at Montana State University.
 I first started getting involved in BOREALIS the fall of 2010.
 The thought of sending experiments to near-space intrigued me.
 Space has always been some sort of mystical place for me.
 Being able to measure and quantify the universe in some small way has an unbelievable draw.
 After going on my first flight, I was hooked.
 BOREALIS really opened my eyes to space, and I am interested in someday working for an aerospace company involved in space exploration.
 I am working as a BOREALIS intern, with a focus on a timer-controlled cut down system.